ap3340/NetlifyAntonio/content/home/experience.md

     date_end:
     description: |2-

-        *  Utilized AWS services (EC2 Instances) to host cloud-based sessions of R & RStudio and train Naive Bayes models while minimizing cost.
-Created IAM Users to provide access to others on the team.
+        *   Employed AWS services (EC2 Instances) to host cloud-based sessions of R & R-Studio as support for a project performing Dirichlet-Multinomial Bayes Classification.
+Assisted w/ Exploratory Data Analysis.
-        *  Performed on a dataset of collected ballots to predict ticket-splitting on the respective voting demographic as consultation for a Congressional Candidate.
+        * Reduced model implementation time and minimized overall cost.
+Implemented to predict ticket-splitting on a voting demographic as consultation for the congressional candidate.
+        * Created IAM Users to provide access to others on the team.
+Presented methodology to affiliates.